teivah/100-go-mistakes/docs/index.md

     To help avoid CPU throttling when deployed in Docker and Kubernetes, keep in mind that Go isn’t CFS-aware.

-The `GOMAXPROCS` variable defines the limit of OS threads in charge of executing user-level code simultaneously.
-By default, it's set to the number of OS-apparent logical CPU cores.
+By default, GOMAXPROCS is set to the number of OS-apparent logical CPU cores.

 When running some Go code inside Docker and Kubernetes, we must know that Go isn't CFS-aware ([github.com/golang/go/issues/33803](https://github.com/golang/go/issues/33803)).
-Therefore, `GOMAXPROCS` isn't automatically set to the value of `spec.containers.resources.limits.cpu` (see [Kubernetes Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)); instead, it's set to the number of logical cores on the host machine.
+Therefore, GOMAXPROCS isn't automatically set to the value of `spec.containers.resources.limits.cpu` (see [Kubernetes Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)); instead, it's set to the number of logical cores on the host machine.
 The main implication is that it can lead to an increased tail latency in some specific situations.

 One solution is to rely on [uber-go/automaxprocs](https://github.com/uber-go/automaxprocs) that automatically set `GOMAXPROCS` to match the Linux container CPU quota.